 Ashley Okland, a 27-year-old Iowa Realty agent, was shot twice and killed shortly before 2 p.m. on Friday, April 8, 2011, while working inside a West Des Moines model townhouse.
 Dr. Schmunk performed the autopsy.
 A suspect has never been located.

 Urbandale Police Officer Martin was on patrol one evening when he was approached by a suspect who opened fire with a semi-automatic rifle, discharging all rounds into his vehicle.
-The suspect then fled the scene and encountered Des Moines PD Officer Beminio.
-He came along side the officer's vehicle in his truck and again fired all the rounds in the rifle into the squad.
+The suspect then fled the scene and encountered Des Moines Police Department Officer Beminio.
+He came along side the officer's vehicle in his truck and again fired all the rounds in the rifle into the squad car.
 He was apprehended within hours.
 Dr. Schmunk performed autopsies on both of the fallen officers.
 The suspect pled guilty and was sentenced to life without parole.

 LCpl Rowse was charged with rape of a fellow enlisted.
 Dr. Schmunk was asked to testify on the alleged injuries and the proffered scenario.
 His testimony resulted in acquittal of the rape and sexual assault charges.